Qmobot/HelloWorld/README.md

 #### If Qnix user

-1. Open a terminal and type: `git clone https://github.com/Qmobot/HelloWorld && HelloWorld/boards && ./install.sh`
+1. Open a terminal and type: `git clone https://github.com/Qmobot/HelloWorld && cd HelloWorld/boards && ./install.sh`
 2. Then open the folder in Vscode.

 #### If Ubuntu-Debian user

 1. Open terminal and install git client: `sudo apt install git`
-1. Open a terminal and type: `git clone https://github.com/Qmobot/HelloWorld && HelloWorld/boards && ./install.sh`
+1. Open a terminal and type: `git clone https://github.com/Qmobot/HelloWorld && cd  HelloWorld/boards && ./install.sh`
 3. Then open the folder in prefered PlatformIO-based IDE.

 #### Contacts